 Effects of environmental complexity on Red dholes (Cuon alpinus)

+Introduction

 Red Dholes (Cuon alpinus; henceforth referred to as dholes) go by a variety of names such as Asiatic wild dogs, howling dogs or whistling dogs due to their propensity to communicate with one another via whistling sounds, a sharp contrast from most other Canids who mainly communicate with conspecifics by barking.
 The dholes are known as habitat generalists due to their ability to survive in a wide variety of environments ranging from the dense tropical rainforests of South-east Asia to the temperate hilly regions of Nepal, Bhutan and Ladakh, Pakistan, situated 5,300m above sea level (Kamler et.al, 2015).

 Despite their innate ability to adapt to various environments, dholes are listed as being endangered as per the IUCN Red List (Kalmer et.al, 2015) and are listed in Appendix II of CITES (CITES, 2021).
 Although dholes are not sought out for their parts to be sold in the traditional medicine black markets, these hypercarnivores indirectly face widespread anthropogenic threats (Kamler et.al, 2015)

 WAZA accredited zoological institutions aim to provide the animals under their care with enclosures that are not only appropriately sized, but that are also complex enough to stimulate the individuals housed frequently.
-Studies (Clubb & Mason, 2002; Clubb & Mason, 2007; Mason et.al, 2007), have shown that a lack of environmental complexity and/or stimuli leads to an increase in stereotypic behaviour as animals have an innate need to engage in species specific behaviour.
-The prevalence of stereotypic behaviour not only affects the central nervous system and overall health of the individuals, but leads to increased mortality rates amongst new offspring.
-(Clubb & Mason, 2007; Mason et al., 2007; Maisch, 2010) This consequentially will affect zoological institutions’ ability to collectively preserve and reintroduce threatened species.
+Studies (Clubb & Mason, 2002; Clubb & Mason, 2007; Mason et.al, 2007), have shown that a lack of environmental complexity and/or stimuli leads to an increase in stereotypic behaviour as animals have an innate need to engage in species-specific behaviour.
+The prevalence of stereotypic behaviour not only affects the central nervous system and overall health of the individuals, but also increased mortality rates amongst new offspring (Clubb & Mason, 2007; Mason et al., 2007; Maisch, 2010).
+As a result, this can affect a zoological institutions’ ability to collectively preserve and reintroduce threatened species.

-Hypothesis

 Many institutions try to negate the lack of stimuli present in captive environments through a number of measures such as increasing environmental complexity and enclosure size, changes to feeding schedules, occupational therapy and most commonly, environmental enrichments (Mason et.al, 2007).
 Although environmental enrichments aid in reducing abnormal repetitive behaviours, they do not completely abolish them in the long term; signifying the importance in providing the right type of environment to the animals housed (Swaisgood & Shepardson, 2006; Mason et.al, 2007).

 As such, taking into consideration the susceptibility of carnivores – namely those with large home ranges (Mason et al., 2007) - towards displaying ARBs, this study was designed towards solely looking at how the presence of fixtures and fittings within an enclosure would affect the activity levels of the Red Dholes under our care.
+Here, we hypothesize that dholes, when moved into an enclosure that is more environmentally enriched (i.e., greater number of fixtures and fittings), will exhibit an increase in activity levels and patterns.

 The hypothesize is stated below

 A larger space with the presence of more fixtures and fittings would lead to higher activity levels (Red Dhole Enclosure 1)